Steven L. Kriz

 Trusts & Estates

 Steve is a partner in the firm’s Trust and Estates Practice Group.
-As a part of his estate planning practice, Steve generally focuses on counseling high net worth individuals and families on structuring and implementing their unique estate planning goals.
-Although he is experienced in all aspects of trust and estate administration, he concentrates on estate and gift taxation, wealth preservation and asset protection, and succession for closely held businesses.
+Steve’s practice primarily focuses on counseling high and ultra-high net worth individuals and families.
+Steve sees himself as the quarterback for his clients, leading them through all aspects of structuring and implementing their unique estate planning goals.
+A self-described “tax-nerd”, Steve concentrates his practice on estate and gift taxation, wealth preservation and asset protection, and succession for closely held businesses.
+He also has a passion for advising clients on building their charitable legacies.
+Steve’s goal is to make estate planning both approachable and enjoyable for his clients by drilling down complex concepts to easily digestible results.

-In his spare time, Steve enjoys spending time with his family, running throughout the city, practicing the piano (he is a classically trained pianist), and, when time permits, travelling the world.
+In his spare time, Steve enjoys spending time with his family, practicing the piano (he is a classically trained pianist and both his children are now learning as well), running the beautiful Chicago lakefront path and, when time permits, travelling the world.

 Additional Information